Money for worldwide AIDS fight at issue in Supreme Court | Times Leader

 The justices are taking up the Trump administration’s appeal to force the foreign affiliates of U.S.-based health organizations to denounce prostitution as a condition of receiving taxpayer money.

 the justices and two lawyers representing the administration and the organizations will meet by telephone, with live audio available to the public.
-The court scheduled the arguments by phone because of the coronavirus pandemic.
+The court scheduled the arguments by phone because of .

-The court ruled in 2013 that the anti-prostitution pledge, contained in a 2003 law, improperly restricts the U.S. groups’ constitutional rights.
+The court that the anti-prostitution pledge, contained in a 2003 law, improperly restricts the U.S. groups’ constitutional rights.
 The new question is whether the administration can subject the foreign organizations to the pledge.

 Lower federal courts ruled that there is no real difference between the U.S. and foreign-based groups, which do AIDS prevention work in more than 100 countries.